sicarul/redshiftTools/README.md

 Drivers
 -------

 This library supports two official ways of connecting to Amazon Redshift (Others may work, but untested):

 ### RPostgres

 This Postgres library is great, and it works even with Amazon Redshift servers with SSL enabled.
-It previously didn't support transactions, but is now the recommended way to work with redshiftTools.
+It previously didn’t support transactions, but is now the recommended way to work with redshiftTools.

 To use it, please configure like this: